zacniewski/RPi-cluster-2025/docs/03_installing_software_on_RPi-SD-card.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-The private addresses start with `192.168.18.XX` in my home network.
-Yours could be different.
+- as you see the private addresses start with `192.168.18.XX` in my home network, yours could be different.

-ping the RPi, to be sure that it's in the local network
+- I set the `pawn.local` name to the hostname and I can ping the RPi, to be sure that it's in the local network:
 ```bash
 ping -c 5 pawn.local
 PING pawn.local (192.168.18.23) 56(84) bytes of data.